 As a UC Davis student, you’re on a quest to discover and innovate.
 Along the way to knowledge and change, you’ll put in countless hours of studying.
+Finding study space at UC Davis doesn't necessarily have to mean sitting in an isolated silent chamber.
+Not unless you want it to, anyway.
 Why not spend them in one of these eight campus spaces poised to enhance collaboration, reflection and creativity?

 1. Peter J. Shields Library

 Close the book on conventional libraries — the Peter J. Shields Library is a hub at the center of campus and a treasure trove of unique study nooks.
 From the airy main reading room to the quiet outdoor courtyard, and reservable group study rooms, tried-and-true individual carrels and countless wide windowsills on which to perch with your laptop or books, our library can suit your many study styles.
 Voted the best place to study by students in 2016, the library is only getting better: Therapy Fluffies and now the CoffeeHouse visit around finals, and a bold re-visioning plan will bring new furniture and new technology in the near future.

 This fall quarter, from Sunday, Dec.
 10, to Wednesday, Dec.
 13, the library will open new sections for 24-hour use, namely the Sally Porter, Main Reading and Nelle Branch rooms.
 These rooms will be patrolled by security for student safety.

 Enter through the Study Room entrance on the north side of Shields, across from the Quad.
 Check out the full list of the library’s hours during finals and the holiday break.
 (The library is trying out these new sections, evaluating whether it will continue with the program.)